 Winter is the best time to visit the desert because of the weather.
 It’s much cooler temperatures during the day (low 70s in December) and the evenings were amazing temps for camping, around 55 degrees at night.
 I’ve been here once in the Spring and the morning weather was nice, but as soon as noon hit, it got really hot and the desert is super exposed.

 I went on a super quick trip to Death Valley National Park with my friend Kara.
-We set out from Los Angeles on Dec 20 just before 6 am, drove 4:15 hours north on the 395 towards the desert, and left the park at 11 am the next day to be back in LA by mid/late afternoon.
+We drove out from Los Angeles on Dec 20 just before 6 am, drove 4:15 hours north on the 395 towards the desert, and left the park at 11 am the next day to be back in LA by mid/late afternoon.

 We had no plans for our trip and no sleeping accommodations… we just wanted to be out in nature, so our first stop was the visitor center.
-Even if you know all the trails/ vistas you want to see during your trip, stopping by a visitor center is always a good idea to gather more information, current weather conditions, and camping options/ water source.
+Even if you know all the trails/ vistas you want to see during your trip, stopping by a visitor center is always a good idea to gather more information, current weather conditions, and camping options/ water sources.
 I usually know exactly where I want to be on my trips, but I always stop by the visitor centers when given the chance.

 Badwater Basin